-Here the focus is the brand website.
+Here the focus of social is the brand website.
 Fresh content is published regularly, in the blog, photo galleries, in-depth articles, FAQ pages, case studies, testimonials, white papers, ebooks, infographics, videos, etc.

 Social networks fill a vital role in notifying followers of the new content and by distributing links back to the content on the company website.
 With this approach, brands model the behavior of media publishers.